nbs2904/computer-vision/README.md

 Lastly, if the `mean squared error` between the newly calculated polynomial and the polynomial used for the last frame passes a certain threshold, the new calculated fit is discarded, because this is an indicator for a misfitted polynomial.

+> :bulb: Initially, the attempt was to use the `integral` beween the two polynomials to determine an error threshold, however the `mean squared error` was found to be more reliable.

 #### Sliding Windows

 This technique divides the image into multiple small regions of interest (windows), which have a fixed width, height and y-location, but can move along the x-axis.
 In our project, we use ten windows, which means that each window has the height of 1/10th of the images' height, with every y-coordinate having exactly one corresponding window.